UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

     - **Source type** - Select *Snapshot* from the dropdown.
         - **Source snapshot** - Select the previously created snapshot.

     - **Size** - This will be set to the size of the source disk that the snapshot was created from.

+        > [!NOTE]
-You can increase this if necessary, but you will not be allowed to decrease it below the original size.
+        > You can increase the size if necessary, but you will not be allowed to decrease it below the original size.

     ![Create disk from snapshot](images/azs-browser-create-disk-from-snapshot.png)